Tuesday, August 20, 2019

 The Rieth Interpretive Center’s primary purpose is education, with a focus on interpreting the natural, cultural, and industrial heritage of our community.
 Through its programs and its use opportunities, the Center will exemplify the concept of reconciliation between man and environment.
 The Center provides universal access to all of its educational opportunities.

 Hours: Open to the public on Tuesday - Thursday, 10 a.m. - 4 p.m., and open Fridays and Mondays by appointment for programs, activities, and events.
-Located at Millrace Park, 410 W. Plymouth Ave.
+The facility is located at Millrace Park, 410 W. Plymouth Ave.

 Nature Hikes: Take a walk in the woods as we look for wildflowers, signs of bird nests, wildlife habitats and multi-colored leaves.
 Join us in observing nature and the changing seasons.
 Start your day with a breath of crisp, invigorating autumn air!
 For more information, call the Goshen Forester, Aaron Sawatsky-Kingsley, at (574) 537-0986.